Information for people making complaints

 What do we do

-- The Commission can handle complaints about discrimination, health services, services for older people, services for children and disability services in the ACT.
+- The Commission can handle complaints about discrimination, health services, services for older people, services for children and young people, disability services, retirement villages, elder abuse, abuse, neglect or exploitation of a person with a disability, services for victims of crime, occupancy disputes and sexuality and gender identity conversion practices.
 The Discrimination, Health Services, Disability & Community Services commissioner handles all complaints made to the Commission.

 - The Commission is an independent agency.
 Staff who deal with complaints on behalf of the Commissioner, are not advocates for the person making the complaint or the person or organisation the complaint is about.
 Our role is to get both sides of the story and where appropriate, help those involved to resolve the complaint.